riapinjani/rasa-arabic-tutorial/README.md

 5. **Specify rules**

 Once we have specified intents, entitites and responses, we must define how the bot is supposed to respond once a particular intent is identified.
 This can be done using stories or rules.
 Stories are generally used for more complex, multi-turn conversations.
-For out example, we will stick to rules.
+For our example, we will stick to rules.
 These can be defined in data/rules.yml as:

 ```yml